 So what exactly is this, what do I have to do and by when?

 Deadlines for auto-enrolment are different for many businesses.
 So as the first step before doing anything, know when your deadline is and plan to meet it.
 You can find your deadline through the pension’s regulators calculator here.

 Decide on a pension scheme

-There’s a big difference in pensions schemes in terms of cost, benefits and investments.
-It’s well worth taking a look yourself and speaking with someone who knows the score and has your best interest at heart, because you’re paying them, because they think your awesome or both!
+There’s a big difference in pensions schemes regarding cost, benefits and investments.
+It’s well worth taking a look yourself and speaking with someone who knows the score and has your best interest at heart because you’re paying them because they think you’re awesome or both!

 Create your pension budget

 Don’t worry, the UK government isn’t making you contribute 1700% of your employees’ salaries to a pension, by 2017 though you must be paying the minimum rate of 3% of basic pay.
 Still, if you’re a small business, are growing and employing a bunch of people that’s not a small amount of money, i.e. If your salary bill for six employees is £180,000 year, you need to pay £5400 a year to a pension.
 You can work out your exact contributions here at the pension regulators site.

 Now, that likely isn’t in your budget, and you don’t want to close down the Friday startup beer fund, so it’s important you build in your pension costs into your financial plan.
 On the plus side, your national insurance bill will be lower, as contributions for employee pensions will come out of gross earnings, so NI pay will be less.